 The first aspect to highlight is the scope of your reception role.
 There are millions of businesses out there with every imaginable product on offer to customers.
 It would be best if you were specific about the industry you have worked in, whether you dealt with walk-in clients, the size of the switchboard of PABX system and the average number of calls you deal with in a day.

 Secondly, a Receptionist often is the ‘’face of the business’’ sitting at the front desk or lobby area of the company.
-You need to show them that you are capable of providing excellent customer service, handle multiple client requests at the same time, deal with complaints in an appropriate manner.
+You need to show them that you are capable of providing excellent customer service, handling multiple client requests at the same time, deal with complaints in an appropriate manner.

 Next, a Receptionist is also involved in admin support duties such as messaging distribution, scheduling appointments and sending information emails to clients.
 These duties may include answering inquiries and providing information to the general public, customers, visitors, and other interested parties regarding activities conducted at the establishment.
 Often you may be required to play the role of a “human Google Maps assistant” to provide directions and addresses regarding the location of departments, offices within the organization.